Cambridge Philosophy Summer School

 Personal Statement Consultations (Optional)

-- A summer’s afternoon punting down the River Cam, a quintessential Cambridge affair.
+- An afternoon in the sun punting down the River Cam, a quintessential Cambridge affair.

-- A day trip to Oxford, the home of Cambridge University’s arch ‘rival’.
+- A visit to Oxford, the home of Cambridge University’s arch ‘rival’.

-- Formal dining in Cambridge’s famous medieval banquet halls.
+- Formal dining in Cambridge’s famous medieval banquet halls; a Hogwarts experience.

 Visit our activities page to view the full range of subjects that we offer.